Derek Carr: 2017 season

 On June 22, 2017, Carr signed a five-year, $125 million contract extension with $40 million fully guaranteed, $70 million in total guarantees and a $12.5 million signing bonus.
-This deal surpassed Indianapolis Colts quarterback Andrew Luck's contract as the league's highest paid player in terms of average money per year.
+This deal surpassed Colts quarterback Andrew Luck's contract as the league's highest paid player in terms of average money per year.
 Carr himself was surpassed that August by Detroit Lions quarterback Matthew Stafford's $27 million annual contract.

-Against the Kansas City Chiefs in Week 7, Carr finished with a season-high 417 passing yards and three touchdowns.
+Against the Chiefs in Week 7, Carr finished with a season-high 417 passing yards and three touchdowns.
 The Raiders won 31–30 on a game-winning two-yard pass from Carr to wide receiver Michael Crabtree on an untimed down that resulted from a defensive holding penalty on the previous play as time expired.
 During Week 15 against the Dallas Cowboys, in the closing seconds of the fourth quarter, Carr fumbled close to the endzone, resulting in a touchback, and the Raiders lost 20–17.
 On New Year's Eve, in the regular season finale against the Los Angeles Chargers, he threw a career-long 87-yard touchdown pass to wide receiver Amari Cooper in the 30–10 loss.
 Overall, in the 2017 season, the Raiders finished with a 6–10 record and missed the playoffs.
 Carr finished with 3,496 passing yards, 22 touchdowns, and 13 interceptions.
 On January 22, 2018, he was named to his third straight Pro Bowl as a replacement for the Super Bowl-bound Tom Brady.
 Carr was ranked 60th by his fellow players on the NFL Top 100 Players of 2018.

 2018 season

 Carr entered the 2018 season with a new head coach in Jon Gruden.
 After a 0–3 start to the season where he threw two touchdowns to five interceptions, Carr threw for 437 yards, four touchdowns, and two interceptions in a 45–42 overtime victory in Week 4 against the Cleveland Browns.
-In Week 15 against the Cincinnati Bengals, Carr passed for 263 yard and a touchdown in a 30–16 loss, while throwing 301 passes and breaking the franchise record for most passes without an interception.
+In Week 15 against the Bengals, Carr passed for 263 yard and a touchdown in a 30–16 loss, while throwing 301 passes and breaking the franchise record for most passes without an interception.
 With a disappointing 4–12 record, Carr finished the season with a career-high 4,049 passing yards, a career-low 19 touchdowns, and ten interceptions.